Mile Zero Dance Team

 Gerry Morita, Artistic Director

-Originally from rural Saskatchewan, Gerry Morita has a BA in Dance from Simon Fraser University and an MFA in Theatre Practice from U of A. She has lived and worked in Vancouver, Montréal, and Tokyo as a dancer, choreographer, performance artist and teacher before moving to Edmonton and becoming Mile Zero Dance’s Artistic Director in 2006.
-She speaks mediocre French and Japanese, but her work has toured Poland, Turkey, Estonia, Canada, and Japan.
+Originally from rural Saskatchewan, Gerry Morita (BA Dance/ MFA Theatre.
+She has lived and worked in Vancouver, Montréal, and Tokyo as a dancer, choreographer, performance artist and teacher before moving to Edmonton and becoming Mile Zero Dance’s Artistic Director in 2006.
+Her work has toured Poland, Turkey, Estonia, Canada, and Japan.

-Her body of work involves continuous inquiry into new ways of seeing movement, the body, and the spaces between us.
-Morita studies and teaches contact improvisation, Noguchi Taiso and other somatic-based and improving technique, working with artists from all disciplines in a vast array of both conventional and site-specific venues.
+Morita’s body of work involves continuous inquiry into new ways of seeing movement, the body, and the spaces between us.
+She studies and teaches contact improvisation, Noguchi Taiso and other somatic-based and improving technique, working with artists from all disciplines in a vast array of both conventional and site-specific venues.
 She has received the Mayor’s Award for Innovation in Artistic Direction, the Edmonton Salute for Excellence, Edmonton Artists’ Trust Fund and was one of Alberta’s 25 Influential Artists recognized in 2016.
-She has received federal, municipal and provincial grants, has sat on various peer committees, and continues to perform.

 Jodie Vandekerkhove, Education Outreach Coordinator

-Jodie Vandekerkhove is a professional artist with extensive training and education in the field of dance, holding a BFA, and a MA all with focuses on dance.
-She has danced professionally for various choreographers and has performed for the Jen Mesch Dance Conspiracy, KO Dance project, and Mile Zero Dance.
-Jodie has been a presenter for the TEDx Garneau.
-Women event.
-Jodie has a passion for teaching dance and presently is a dance instructor at Concordia University College and University of Alberta, as well is the Outreach Coordinator for Mile Zero Dance.
+Jodie Vandekerkhove is a professional artist with extensive training and education in the field of dance, holding a holding BFA (Simon Fraser University, Canada) and MA (University of Alberta, Canada).
+Jodie’s MA research focused on Ethical Practices for Beginner Ballet Class.
+The results have been published in Vandekerkhove, J. (2018).
+At The Barre: Ethical Training for Beginner Ballet Class.
+In P. Markula & M. Clark (Eds.), The evolving feminine ballet body (pp. 127-150).
+Edmonton, AB: University of Alberta Press.
+She has danced professionally for various choreographers and has performed with Jen Mesch Dance Conspiracy, KO Dance project, Heidi Bunting, and Mile Zero Dance all over Canada.
+Jodie has been a presenter for the TEDx Garneau Women event.
+Jodie appreciates all diverse backgrounds and abilities in dance and appreciates everyone’s unique way of moving.
+Jodie has a passion for teaching dance and presently is a dance instructor at Concordia University of Edmonton, University of Alberta where she informs students of dance education.
+As well Jodie is the Outreach Coordinator for Mile Zero Dance in Edmonton, Canada.